Cubital Tunnel Syndrome Long Term Disability Attorneys

 The pain can become so intense that it affects virtually every aspect of your daily life.
 Driving, typing, working with your hands, holding a phone, and other activities can be almost impossible, and the pain and discomfort can even affect your sleep.
 This is why it is so important to visit your health care provider as soon as possible if you are experiencing any of these symptoms.

 In order to be eligible for disability benefits, your condition must prevent you from working.
 You will need your doctor’s written opinion about your inability to work and how long they expect your disabling condition to persist.

 Work with a Leading Disability Attorney to Get the Help You Need

 Here at Abell and Capitan Law, we have many years of experience helping our clients obtain the benefits they need to deal with their debilitating conditions.
-Since we focus solely on long term and short term disability claims, you can expect to receive an unmatched level of representation directly from a local lawyer who has your best interests at heart.
+Since we focus solely on long-term and short-term disability claims, you can expect to receive an unmatched level of representation directly from a local lawyer who has your best interests at heart.

 We understand the stress and anxiety you are likely experiencing, and you can rely on us to fight hard to help you get the benefits you deserve.
 We have substantial experience assisting our clients with submitting their initial disability claims, and we have successfully handled numerous appeals for our clients whose claims were denied.
 We have recovered millions of dollars in total compensation for hundreds of clients all across the country, and we are ready to help you through this difficult time in your life.
 You can read the testimonials from our satisfied clients to learn what they think of our firm.

 When you need disability benefits because of a disabling condition, you can contact the upper extremity disability attorneys of Abell and Capitan Law at (267) 419-7888 or through our website’s contact page.
-We offer free consultations, and we work on a contingency basis so that you won’t have to pay any money upfront for us to assist you.
+We offer free consultations, and our lawyers work on a contingency basis so that you won’t have to pay any money upfront for us to assist you.